iipeace/guider/README.md

 4. Submit the report in detail: show as much information as possible
 5. Visualize through the browser: visualization output in svg format

-It supports almost all platforms based on the Linux kernel, Some other operating systems are limited.
+Guider supports almost all platforms based on the Linux kernel, Some other operating systems are limited.
 * distro (Ubuntu, CentOS, RHEL, MX, Mint, Arch, Manjaro, ...)
 * Android